aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/copy-range-data-only/_index.md

 ---

 {{% alert color="primary" %}}
-Sometimes, you need to copy data from one range of cells to another, copying the data only, not the formatting.
+Sometimes, you need to copy data from one range of cells to another, copying only the data—not the formatting.
 Aspose.Cells offers this feature.

 This article provides a sample code that uses Aspose.Cells to copy a range of data.
 {{% /alert %}}